 The feature class also contains an indicator of the types of geometry allowed for that feature class (returned as an OGRwkbGeometryType from OGRFeatureDefn::GetGeomType()).
 If this is wkbUnknown then any type of geometry is allowed.
 This implies that features in a given layer can potentially be of different geometry types though they will always share a common attribute schema.

-The OGRFeatureDefn also contains a concept of default spatial reference system for all features of that type and a feature class name (normally used as a layer name).
+The OGRFeatureDefn also contains a feature class name (normally used as a layer name).

 An OGRLayer represents a layer of features within a data source.
 All features in an OGRLayer share a common schema and are of the same OGRFeatureDefn.
 An OGRLayer class also contains methods for reading features from the data source.
 The OGRLayer can be thought of as a gateway for reading and writing features from an underlying data source, normally a file format.
 In SFCOM and other table based simple features implementation an OGRLayer represents a spatial table.